jochen777/jFormchecker/doc/concept.md

 * A form with form elements
 * A controller with a Formchecker instance
 * An indidividual FormBuilder Class
-* A Template with a formchecker-call
+* A template with a formchecker-call

 The FormCheckerForm-Class defines the form with the form-elements.
 There are a number of prebuild form-elements that should be enough to do the basic work.